Skip to content

 Non-international armed conflicts

-Non-international armed conflicts (NIAC) involve either a State fighting organized armed group(s), or organized armed groups fighting each other.
+Non-international armed conflicts (NIAC) involve either a State fighting one or more allied organized armed group(s), or at least two organized armed groups fighting each other.
 For a NIAC to exist, two criteria must be met under Article 3 common to the four 1949 Geneva Conventions and customary international law:

-• Intensity of armed violence: there must be ‘protracted armed violence’ – meaning that the violence must have reached a certain level of intensity and regularity.
+• Intensity of armed violence: must be ‘protracted’ – meaning that the violence must have reached a certain level of intensity.

 • Degree of organization: the armed groups must exhibit a certain degree of organization.
-State armed forces are presumed to be organized.1ICRC, Updated Commentary on GC I, 2016, paras 493 ff.
+State armed forces are presumed to be organized.

-The criteria, which are assessed on a case-by-case basis, are used for the purpose of distinguishing an armed conflict from banditry and terrorist acts.
+The criteria, which are assessed on a case-by-case basis, are used for the purpose of distinguishing an armed conflict from internal disturbances and tensions (such as riots), and isolated and sporadic acts of violence (including terrorist acts).
 According to international case-law, certain indicative factors can be used to assess them, including:

-• For intensity: the number, duration and intensity of individual confrontations; the types of weapons and military equipment used; the material destruction and casualties; the number of refugees and internally displaced persons; the reaction of the government (including the use of force and the application of a legal framework); the reaction and involvement of the international community.
+For intensity: the number, duration and intensity of individual confrontations; the types of weapons and military equipment used; the material destruction and casualties; the number of refugees and internally displaced persons; the reaction of the government (including the use of force and the application of a legal framework); the reaction and involvement of the international community.
+In a coalition of armed groups that maintain a sufficient degree of coordination, aggregated violence by its members against the enemy may meet the criterion of intensity.1How is the Term “Armed Conflict” Defined in International Humanitarian Law’, ICRC, Geneva 2024, p 17; J. Nikolic et al, ‘Aggregated intensity: classifying coalitions of non-State armed groups’, ICRC, Geneva, 7 October 2020; S. D’Cunha et al, ‘Defining armed conflict: some clarity in the fog of war’, ICRC, Geneva, 2 May 2024.

-In NIACs, Additional Protocol II of 1977 provides more detailed rules than in Common Article 3 of the Geneva Conventions of 1949.
-For the Protocol to apply, it is also required that the conflict occur in the territory of a State that is a party to the Protocol and the conflict must be between governmental armed forces and an organized armed group.
-The armed group must exercise a degree of territorial control that enables them to carry out sustained and concerted military operations and to implement the Protocol.3Art 1(1) AP II.
+In NIACs, Additional Protocol II of 1977 sets out additional rules, including on the conduct of hostilities (which are not governed by Common Article 3 of the Geneva Conventions of 1949).
+Most – if not all – of the Protocol’s rules are reflected in customary IHL.
+For the Protocol to apply, the conflict must occur in the territory of a State party to Additional Protocol II of 1977, and it must take place between governmental armed forces and an organized armed group.
+The armed group must exercise a degree of territorial control that enables them to carry out sustained and concerted military operations and to implement the Protocol.4Art 1(1), Additional Protocol II of 1977.
+Once the Protocol does apply, it also applies to any foreign State (Party) that assists the territorial State in its fight against the armed group.5This is because the Protocol explicitly applies to ‘all armed conflicts’ which take place in the territory of a State Party between its armed forces and dissident armed forces or other organized armed groups and not merely to those two parties.